Why this matters

 - Export is partial or messy, and you lose structure.

-- URL control is limited, and redirects are hard to manage.
+- URL control is limited, and redirects become hard to manage Source 8 .

 Performance limits

-- Platforms ship global scripts you cannot remove.
+- Platforms ship global scripts you do not remove Source 4 .

 - Page weight is harder to control because the builder output is fixed.

-- Third-party scripts stack up because it is easy to add them and hard to audit them.
+- Third-party scripts stack up because it is easy to add them and hard to audit them Source 4 .

-- Layout shift increases because widgets and banners load late.
+- Layout shift increases because widgets and banners load late Source 3 .

 Accessibility limits

-- Accessibility depends on the platform’s components, not your intent.
+- Accessibility depends on the platform’s components, not your intent Source 5 .

-- If a core component is flawed, you may not be able to fix it.
+- If a core component is flawed, fixes may be out of reach Source 6 .

 - Custom patterns become difficult, so teams accept broken journeys.